Tuesday, February 14, 2023, the winners of the 5th edition of the Ilan Halimi Prize are held at the Shoah Memorial

 "Les Xénophobes Anonymes", Simone Veil Social Center in Angerville (Essone)

 A group of 5 young people from the social center created an audio-visual project around the concept of cohesion.
 This fictional short film is inspired by the concept of Alcoholics Anonymous, and adapted to xenophobia.
-A session of Xénophobes Anonymes is staged during which two rap/slam pieces, composed by the young people are performed.
-The jury appreciated the very original, playful and clever format, which intertwines music, black humor and pedagogy as well as the high quality of the texts, the production of the video and the involvement of the two young rappers.
+A session of Xenophobes Anonymous is staged during which two pieces of rap/slam, composed by young people are performed.
+The jury appreciated the very original, playful and clever format, which intertwines music, dark humor and pedagogy as well as the high quality of the texts, the production of the video and the involvement of the two young rappers.

-Pupils from a class of CM1/2 created a "small museum for peace", where about thirty works they have created are exhibited.
-This museum, located in the heart of the city of La Pierre Plate, where Ilan Halimi was kidnapped, addresses issues of discrimination, racism, and antisemitism throughout history.
-The visits – of students' parents, residents of the city, students from the nearby middle school, all classes of the elementary school – were ensured by the students themselves, taking on the role of lecturers of the exhibition.
-The jury was touched by the process of transmission by the young generation in this neighborhood of La Pierre Plate, traumatized by the drama of Ilan Halimi.
+Students from a CM1/2 class created a "small museum for peace", where about thirty works they have made are exhibited.
+This museum, located in the heart of the city of Pierre Plate, where Ilan Halimi was kidnapped, addresses issues of discrimination, racism and antisemitism throughout history.
+The visits – by parents of students, residents of the city, students from the nearby middle school, and all classes in the elementary school – were provided by the students themselves, taking on the role of exhibition lecturers.
+The jury was touched by the process of transmission carried out by the young generation in this district of La Pierre Plate, traumatized by the drama of Ilan Halimi.

 "Around the memory of Ilan Halimi", Jean Guéhenno High School in Saint-Amand –Montrond (Cher)

 The project, led by 7 students in their final year at the vocational high school, focuses on the memory of Ilan Halimi and the history of the Holocaust in their territory.
-Screening-debate of the film "24 days", visits to places of remembrance of the 2nd World War on their territory (discovery of the wells of Guerry where 34 Jews were thrown alive), gateway in a priority area of the city (QPV) in order to raise awareness among the inhabitants about antisemitism and the story of Ilan Halimi, publication of a special issue of the high school newspaper on this theme.
-Highlight of the project, the students obtained from the mayor of the city the name of a square in the name of Ilan, inaugurated on Tuesday, December 6, 2022, during a public ceremony.
-The public appreciated the numerous pedagogical situations that prove that the project is part of a long time and in the territory.
-The involvement of these young people in vocational high school and rural territory, particularly for the nomination of the square is very touching.
+Screening-debate of the film "24 days", visits to places of remembrance of the 2nd World War on their territory (discovery of the wells of Guerry where 34 Jews were thrown alive), door-to-door in a priority area of the city (QPV) In order to raise awareness among residents about anti-Semitism and the story of Ilan Halimi, publication of a special issue of the high school newspaper on this theme.
+The culmination of the project, students obtained from the city’s mayor the name of a square in the name of Ilan, which was inaugurated on Tuesday, December 6, 2022, during a public ceremony.
+The public appreciated the many educational situations that prove that the project is part of a long time and in the territory.
+The involvement of these young people in professional high schools and rural areas, particularly for the nomination of the square, is very touching.